QARANC.co.uk Find Extra Work

 There are a limited number of tickets to the Cenotaph event made available to ex QA members.
 These are available upon request by booking them via the QA Association.

-The QA Association will be represented at the Cenotaph in Whitehall on 14 November 2010 by approximately 35 retired members of the Corps.
+The QA Association will be represented at the Cenotaph in Whitehall on Sunday 11th November 2018, the Centenary of the end of the First World War.
 Many other members will be attending services throughout the country.

 Field of Remembrance Westminster Abbey